MaedahBatool/next-cookies/README.md

 Here's what you can do:

-- First get the value of cookie `name` if it exists.
+- First, get the value of cookie `name` if it exists.
-- If no cookie was set before then get value from query string `name` which a user can set like this `http://localhost:3000/server?name=Tom`
+- If no cookie was set before, then get value from query string `name`, which a user can set like this `http://localhost:3000/server?name=Tom`
-- Now set cookie to value of the `name` query string.
+- Now, set a cookie to the value of the `name` query string.
-- And if no cookie was set and no query string was set, then set the cookie to a value of `Not set` for the sake of visualizing this as an example.
+- If no cookie was set and no query string was set, then set the cookie to a value of `Not set` for the sake of visualizing this as an example.

 Here's the complete code for this: